denizalpso/Mobile_Game_Analysis/README.md

 # 🕹️ Mobile_Game_Analysis

 ### This project involves SQL queries over Big Query to measure game data and player behavior.
-You can see the outputs of the analyzes I have done via the link.
+You can see the outputs of the analysis I have done via the link.
 **https://docs.google.com/document/d/1_0Bah5aNsAatK5CjOJ6xGIlkOgYcmTpthofpAP7E6F4/edit?usp=sharing**

 ## Cases 💼